-My taste buds are excited by the Gamberetti – prawn tails prepared in a smoked tomato-and-basil salsa accompanied by an avocado mousse and lemon aioli – and the beetroot, pear and fig tartlet.
-The tartlet is made with a buttery pastry case and topped with roasted seasonal beets, preserved pear, Weltevrede fig jam, gorgonzola crema and salty candied walnuts.
-Another hit is the spicy free-range sous vide chicken prepared in a garlic and chilli marinade.
-It’s served with duck fat potatoes and ensalada rústica.
-The chocolate brownie is oen of the best I’ve had.
-It’s made with 70% dark chocolate, almonds, dates, praline, Amaretto custard and served with a vanilla gelato.
-This is dessert heaven at its best.
-The menu really offers a wonderful selection for all sorts of taste buds, with something to make everyone happy.
+For starters your taste buds will excited by the Gamberetti – prawn tails prepared in a smoked tomato-and-basil salsa and accompanied by an avocado mousse and lemon aïoli – and the beetroot, pear and fig tartlet made up of a buttery pastry case topped with roasted seasonal beets, preserved pear, Weltevrede fig jam, gorgonzola crema and salty candied walnuts.
+Another hit is the spicy half chicken, which is sous vide and prepared in a garlic-and-chilli marinade.
+It’s served with duck fat potatoes and a rustic salad.

-There’s a great selection of cocktails, including Aperol Spritz, one of Italy’s favourite summer cocktails.
+There’s a great selection of cocktails.
 Local and international wines are also on offer, as well as craft beers and Stella Artois on tap.
 There’s also a fairly good selection of champagnes.
-For those who order by the glass, note that it’s measured at 185ml.
+Those who order by the glass, take note: it’s measured at 185ml.

 Extremely friendly and well-trained staff.